ALICE MILLIMAN V. STATE

 Summarizing the things alleged, it was contended that the sentence and judgment of the court in the instant case constitutes and is an unauthorized, cruel and inhuman punishment of such nature and degree as should be set aside and a new trial granted to her.

 The trial judge is not called upon to furnish counsel for one charged with a misdemeanor.
-In the case now before us he extended to appellant every courtesy when he re-set the case from August 21st to the 25th in order to give her an opportunity to employ counsel to represent her, after her first attorney had withdrawn from the case.
+In the case now before us he extended to appellant every courtesy when he reset the case from August 21st to the 25th in order to give her an opportunity to employ counsel to represent her, after her first attorney had withdrawn from the case.

 We have read with much interest the able argument presented in her behalf by counsel now representing her.
 We are confronted with the situation, however, that this is a court of law and not of equity.
 We have no power at any time to correct the errors made by a jury.
-The defendant in the court room is the only persons who is charged with a knowledge of all the law and the jurors have the exclusive right to a claim for infallibility.
-The lawyers on either side make mistakes of law and, because of them, it sometimes becomes the duty of this Court to reverse the case.
-If the court makes a mistake in his ruling it is our special provide to reverse the case and send it back for a new trial by writing an opinion which will give guidance and direction for the trial of the case, as well as for all future cases involving the same or like questions.
+The defendant in the court room is the only person who is charged with a knowledge of all the law and the jurors have the exclusive right to a claim for infallibility.
+The lawyers on either side make mistakes of law and, because of them, it sometimes becomes the duty of this court to reverse the case.
+If the court makes a mistake in his ruling it is our special province to reverse the case and send it back for a new trial by writing an opinion which will give guidance and direction for the trial of the case, as well as for all future cases involving the same or like questions.
 If the fine is imposed by the court without a jury or if it be based on a jury verdict the result is the same.
 The penalties inflicted in the instant case are in accordance with law and we have no right to say that they are unreasonable or that they are unwarranted.
-The relief which she seeks can come only from the executive breach of our state government.
+The relief which she seeks can come only from the executive branch of our state government.

 Finding no reversible error, the judgment is affirmed.